Exploration and Incentivizing Participation in Randomized Trials: Our model: incentivized RCT (homogeneous agents)

-Each outcome $\outcome$ is assigned a \emph{score} $f(\outcome)\in [0,1]$, which may \eg represent this outcome's value for the society.
-The \emph{scoring function} $f:\outcomes\to[0,1]$ is exogenously fixed and known.

-\begin{remark} The mechanism follows a standard protocol of \emph{multi-armed bandits}, in the sense that in each round it chooses an arm $a_t$ and observes a numerical score $f(\outcome_t)$ for playing this arm. \end{remark}
+Each outcome $\outcome$ is assigned a \emph{score} $f(\outcome)\in [0,1]$, which may \eg represent this outcome's value.
+The \emph{scoring function} $f:\outcomes\to[0,1]$ is exogenously fixed and known (its role is explained in \Cref{rem:f-meaning}).
+Note that the mechanism follows a standard protocol of \emph{multi-armed bandits}: in each round it chooses an arm $a_t$ and observes a numerical score $f(\outcome_t)$ for playing this arm.

-The outcome table $\rbr{\outcome_{a,t}\in\outcomes:\,a\in[n]}_{t\in[T]}$ is fixed in advance (where round $t$ indexes rows).
-We posit that this table is drawn from some distribution, which we henceforth call an \emph{adversary}. \footnote{This is standard terminology in multi-armed bandits, as if there is an adversary who chooses the outcome table.
+The \emph{outcome table} $\rbr{\outcome_{a,t}\in\outcomes:\,a\in[n],\; t\in[T]}$ is fixed in advance (where round $t$ indexes rows), so that $\outcome_t = \outcome_{a_t,\;t}\in\outcomes$ for each round $t$.
+We posit that this entire table is drawn from some distribution, which we henceforth call an \emph{adversary}. \footnote{This corresponds to ``oblivious adversary" in multi-armed bandits, as if there is an adversary who chooses the outcome table upfront.
 An analogous game-theoretic terminology is a non-strategic player called ``Nature".} An important special case is \emph{stochastic adversary}, whereby each row $t$ of the table is drawn independently from the same fixed distribution.

-\begin{remark} We posit that the agents cannot change the arms assigned by the mechanism.
-Indeed, a patient who voluntarily participates in a clinical trial has no reason to change her assigned treatment simply because she cannot observe what this treatment is. \end{remark}